 The ESHG is one of the founding members of the International Federation of Human Genetics Societies.

 The Society has an Executive Board (comprising the officers of the Society) who report to the Governing Board, which consists of about 30 members.
-According to the statutes, each year up to two Board members are elected by the Society membership, and up to two Board members are nominated by the Board itself.
-This is to try to achieve a wide spread of representation, in line with the special interests of Society members.
+According to the statutes, each year a sufficient number of Board members are elected to guarantee a balanced group in terms gender, speciality and country representation.
+Up to half of the vacant positions can be proposed by the Board.
+The General Assembly needs to confirm the proposals.

 The Board has set up several committees to oversee aspects of the Society organisation, and appoints the chairmen.
 A full activity report is presented to members at the membership meeting at the annual European Human Genetics Conference.
 Nominations are sought from members for the prestigious ESHG Award, a prize donated previously by the Baschirotto family at the European Human Genetics Conference.